5 Ways to Check Your Oregon EBT Balance

 ON THIS PAGE

-This guide outlines several ways to check your Oregon EBT funds, from using a mobile app to calling customer service.
+This guide shows you how to check your EBT balance through several methods, from using a mobile app to calling the EBT Customer Service line.

 How to Check Your EBT Balance in Oregon

-Oregonians have several straightforward options for checking their EBT card funds.
-You can go online through the state’s portal, use a mobile app, call the 24-hour customer service line, look at your last store receipt, or use an ATM.
-Each method provides quick access to your SNAP and EBT Cash balances, helping you manage your benefits effectively.
+Oregonians have five ways to see their current EBT card balance.
+You can go online through the state’s portal, use the Benny mobile app, call the 24-hour customer service line, look at your last store receipt, or use an ATM that accepts EBT cards for a balance inquiry.

 1. Online Via ebtEDGE

-1. Go to the ebtEDGE website and choose “Cardholder Login.”
+Go to the site and choose “Cardholder Login.”

-2. If prompted, select Oregon from the state drop-down menu and click “Submit.”
+If a state drop-down appears, select Oregon and click “Submit.”

-3. Enter your User ID and password.
-If it's your first time, click “Register” to create an account using your card number, ZIP code, and PIN.
+Enter your User ID and password.
+First-time users must register with their card number, ZIP code, and PIN.

 2. The Benny App

-Using the Benny app on your smartphone is a convenient way to check your funds on the go.
+Using the Benny app on your smartphone is a convenient way to check your EBT balance in real-time.

-1. Download the app from the Apple App Store or Google Play.
+Download the app from the Apple App Store or Google Play and open it.

-3. Link your Oregon Trail card by entering the 16-digit card number.
+Link your EBT card by entering the 16-digit card number and creating a PIN.

-4. Your home screen will then show your current SNAP and EBT Cash balances, which update after every transaction.
+The home screen will immediately show your current SNAP and EBT Cash balances, which refresh after each transaction.

-Benny also provides cashback on eligible EBT purchases at participating stores, including Walmart, Costco, and Trader Joe's.
+The app also gives you cash back on eligible EBT purchases at participating stores such as Walmart, Costco, and Trader Joe’s.

 3. 24-Hour Customer Service Line

-4. The automated system will announce your SNAP and EBT Cash balances.
-You can also listen to recent transactions or request a replacement card.
+The automated system will announce your Food and EBT Cash balances.

 4. Store or Point-of-Sale Receipt